patrickspencer/sql_practice_running/heros/heros_solns.md

 # Solutions to 'Heros' problems

-There are currently no solutions to these problems :(
+Some of these problems don't have solutions :(
 Pull requests welcome!

-## How many superheros are there?
+## How many superheros (good, bad, neither) are there?

 ```sql
 SELECT COUNT(DISTINCT personalid)